Trade directory · Stamford metro · Connecticut

 Q/04

-How long does it take to get a handyman contractor license in Connecticut?
+How long does it take to get a contractor license in Connecticut?

-The licensing process typically takes 4-6 weeks after submitting complete application materials.
-This includes time for background check, financial review, and exam scheduling through the Connecticut Department of Consumer Protection.
+The licensing process takes 4-6 weeks after submitting your application, financial statements, and passing the written exam.
+The exam is offered monthly through PSI Services.
+Source: Connecticut Department of Consumer Protection.

 Q/05

-What insurance do handyman contractors need in Connecticut?
+What insurance is required for handyman contractors in Connecticut?

 § F · Directory